What is a pigment spot?

 Our lasers can remove most types of pigment spots

-We have one of Norway's largest and most modern medical laser parks for removing pigment spots.
-This is good for you, as in some cases it is necessary to combine several laser technologies to achieve the desired result.
+We have one of Norway’s largest and most advanced medical laser facilities for the removal of pigment spots.
+This is beneficial for you, as in some cases it is necessary to combine multiple laser technologies to achieve the desired result.

-Sun damage, pigment spots, and freckles often occur after sun damage to the skin, but these can be effectively reduced or completely removed after treatment with Dye-VL, IPL, or KTP.
+Sun damage, pigment spots, and freckles often occur as a result of sun damage to the skin; these can be effectively reduced or completely removed following treatment with Dye-VL, IPL, or KTP.

 Couperose, or dilated capillaries/telangiectasia, and redness can be effectively removed with IPL, sometimes in combination with our Nd-Yag laser.